Sookie-S/HybridMine/Annotation_files/README.txt

 2- We structurally annotated the four S. pastorianus strains using the Yeast Genome Annotation Pipeline (Proux-Wéra et al., 2012)

-3- We extracted using a Python 3.6 script we developped all the ORFs sequences, and stored them in new FASTA files
+3- We extracted using a Python 3.6 script we developed all the ORFs sequences, and we stored them in new FASTA files
 Files:
 - CBS1503_orf.fasta
 - CBS1513_orf.fasta
 - CBS1538_orf.fasta
 - WS3470_orf.fasta

-4- We applied HybridMine pipeline to the four strains, containing the parental allele name for all the genes identified as inherited from a parent.
+4- We applied HybridMine pipeline to the four strains

 5- We generated annotation files in GFF3 format.
+The fake gene IDs have been replaced by the parental allele name for all the genes identified as inherited from a parent.
 The files have been zipped due to their size.
 Files:
 - annotation_Saccharomyces_pastorianus_CBS1503.zip
 - annotation_Saccharomyces_pastorianus_CBS1513.zip